bkeegs/bkeegs.github.io/_posts/2017-04-15-suzhou-electronics-market.markdown

 [Passives and transistors]({{ site.url }}/assets/images/electronics_market/IMG_6790.JPG)

-I ended up purchasing a wall-wart supply, Wago connectors, some pointy DMM probes, and other small items--all for pretty cheap.
+I ended up purchasing a wall-wart supply, Wago connectors, some nice DMM probes, and other small items--all for cheap.
 It quickly became obvious something I've seen others mention before about Hua Qiang Bei; this type of place is much more "productive" to visit with a BOM in hand, and a reference for how much each part should cost.
 One item I hoped to find but didn't was an off-brand [Molex universal crimper](https://www.amazon.com/Molex-63811-1000-Service-Grade-Crimping/dp/B00OVF2AKI) which usually goes for about $55 in the US.
 There were many other crimpers available though.

 [Industrial lighting :)]({{ site.url }}/assets/images/electronics_market/IMG_6791.JPG)

 Across a small outdoor hallway was a 4+ floor building (赛格数码广场) dedicated to cell phones, computers, and accessories dealers.
 They had repair booths for doing computer and phone repair as well.
 Here I picked up a few cheap USB LED sticks and some iPhone selfie fans.
 Many of the fans had a convenient removable silicone-housed adapter that easily switched the power connector from a USB Micro-B to the Apple lightning connector.

-Talking with vendors about their products was straightforward and people tended to be patient with me not knowing the technical words for certain things.
-In parts of China where foreigners are less common, simple interactions can be hard if you're Western-looking regardless of your language level.
-Suzhou, being very developed and located just West of Shanghai, has a fair amount of expats and people are easier to interact with.
+Talking with vendors about their products was straightforward and people were patient with me just browsing.
+Suzhou, being highly developed and located just West of Shanghai, has a fair amount of foreign expats so I didn't feel like too much of an oddity when talking with people.

 [Bridge between the electronics market and the cell phone/computer market]({{ site.url }}/assets/images/electronics_market/IMG_6793.JPG)